Rugby team braves windy weather to abseil down Marsden Grotto

 Around 75 people including players, parents and coaching staff, took part in the event today, which saw participants abseil town the lift shaft of the iconic Marsden Grotto building towards the beach below.

-Coach Lee Brennan, 48, from South Shields, said he was delighted with the good turnout despite the extremely windy conditions of the day.
+Coach Lee Simpson, 48, from South Shields, said he was delighted with the good turn out despite the extremely windy conditions of the day.

 He even took part in the event himself, abseiling down the historic building dressed as a wolf to reference the team’s name of predators.

-Mr Brennan said: “The event kicked off around 11am and throughout the day groups went down the lift shaft two at a time - with around 10 people being harnessed at a time.
+Mr Simpson said: “The event kicked off around 11am and throughout the day groups went down the lift shaft two at a time - with around 10 people being harnessed at a time.